GeoscienceAustralia/sira/docs/source/ch02_concept_design.rst

 represented as nodes.
 Based on their role within the system, these nodes, or components, are classified in four categories:

-1. *Supply nodes*: These nodes represent thr entry points into the system for required inputs or commodities.
+1. *Supply nodes*: These nodes represent the entry points into the system for required inputs or commodities.
 As for example, coal and water can be the required ‘commodities’ into a thermal power station.
 In the case of the substation, required input is electricity from power stations or